 a.
 Writing System:

-A few relatively new characters from Japanese also incorporated into Chinese over time.
+A few relatively new Japanese characters were also incorporated into Chinese over time.

 b.
 Numbers: